• Skip to primary navigation

 Overhead view of blood orange chocolate cake topped with coconut milk frosting.

-• How long will it last?
 If unfrosted, this cake will last 4-5 days at room temperature.
-With frosting, it will last 2-3 days in the refrigerator.
+With frosting, it will last 2-3 days in the fridge.

-• Can you freeze this cake?
 You can freeze this cake without the frosting.
 Just let it cool completely, wrap in plastic wrap and store in the freezer for up to 3 months.
-Defrost the cake in the refrigerator or at room temperature before frosting.
+Defrost the cake in the fridge or at room temperature before frosting.
 I don’t recommend freezing this cake with the frosting.

 Two slices of chocolate cake on pink plates.